But for some reason, a lot of people have the perception that alcohol has to be a part of them all.

 Truth is, some people choose to drink and many choose not to drink at all.
 Whatever you choose, this site is all about keeping it social.

 Select a beverage and fill the cup to find out.

 Hint: the amount of liquid in “a drink” depends on the amount of “pure” alcohol in the beer, wine or spirit.

-Sloppy is the other side of the line.
-It’s where embarrassing things and worse than embarrassing things happen.
-Know the signs of sloppy:
+It’s the other side of the line – where embarrassing things and worse than embarrassing things could happen.
+Know the signs:

-They’re all dead giveaways that you (or your friends) went over the social line.
+They’re all dead giveaways that you (or your friends) might have gone over the social line.
 You should be able to remember all of your night without having to nurse a splitting headache.
 Way better than having a friend fill you in on how bad your “drunkspeak” or “beer goggles” were.

 Alcohol affects brain chemistry and your brain controls mood.
 It’s not cool when you go from friendly to nasty or happy to a blubbering mess.
 Bottom line, drinking shouldn’t change your personality.